Kinshasa: Education

 The education system in DRC is plagued by low coverage, low quality and poor educational infrastructure, especially in rural areas.
 According to USAID (2018), 3.5 million children of primary school age are out of school, and 44% of those who do attend school started only after age six.
 Various statistical estimates by UNESCO, (2013) regarding secondary and tertiary education also reveal the difficulties facing the country.
 In DRC it is difficult to get a reliable estimate on the actual proportion of the population who can read and write, however, according to data from UIS (2016), the literacy rate of the population of 15 years and older in the country, is estimated to 77.04%.
 This rate is 88.5% for men and 66.5% for women.
-There is also a shortage of reading material, and certainly no culture of reading for pleasure.
+There is also a shortage of reading material, and no culture of reading for pleasure.